State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Do Not Call (DNC) Laws

 California enforces its own state Do Not Call list, adding a layer to the federal TCPA’s DNC requirements.
-Telemarketers must honor both state and federal DNC lists, ensuring compliance with California’s stricter rules.
-Telemarketers must maintain an internal DNC list for 10 years.
+Telemarketers must honor both state and federal DNC lists to comply with California’s stricter rules.
+They must also maintain an internal DNC list for 10 years.

 Robocall Regulations